 - On the back of the kayak, choose a flat area and mount a metal or plastic (your choice) plate about 3 inches wide and just a little shorter than your kayak

 - You have yourself a makeshift transom!
-Mount the transducer on the plate, but make sure it’s a little higher that the rudder or the bottom of the kayak.
+Mount the transducer on the plate, but make sure it’s a little higher than the rudder or the bottom of the kayak.
 This way, if you hit a rock, the bottom will hit and not the transducer.

 - It’s that easy!
 Run the wire across the top of your kayak to wherever you want to mount the fish finder.
 Make sure you secure the cables down with clamps or twist-ties.